-- 21. On 2 July, the Committee took note of the updated financial status of the International Seabed Authority Partnership Fund, which, as at 31 May 2025, held a balance of \$1,025,679; the trust fund for extrabudgetary support held a balance of \$567,669.
-It also noted that both the voluntary trust fund for the participation of members of the Legal and Technical Commission and the Finance Committee from developing countries and the voluntary trust fund to support the participation of members of the Council from developing States had negative balances after providing financial support to members of the Commission, the Committee and the Council for their participation in the meetings of the second part of the thirtieth session. - 22.
-The Committee reiterated the critical role of the voluntary trust funds in supporting the participation of members and representatives from developing countries in the work of the Authority and encouraged further contributions from member States and other stakeholders.
+21. On 2 July 2025, the Committee took note of the updated financial status of the Authority's Partnership Fund, which, as at 31 May 2025, held a balance of \$1,025,679; the trust fund for extrabudgetary support held a balance of \$567,669.
+It also noted that both the voluntary trust fund for the participation of members of the Legal and Technical Commission and the Finance Committee from developing countries and the voluntary trust fund to support the participation of members of the Council from developing States, had a negative balance, after providing financial support to the members of the Legal and Technical Commission, members of the Finance Committee and the members of the Authority.

+22. The Committee reiterated the critical role of voluntary trust funds in supporting the participation of members and representatives from developing countries in the work of the Authority and encouraged further contributions from Member States and other stakeholders.